Abdulqadir-Abdi/brain_cancer/README.md

 ## Notes
 - Ensure your model files are present and paths are correct in `flask_api.py`.
 - The system requires both the PHP web server and the Flask API to be running.
-- For best results, use clear, high-quality MRI images.
+- For best results, use clear, high-quality MRI images. test

 ## License
 [MIT License](LICENSE) (or specify your license)